killerbeebatteries/benevolent/README.md

 An attempt at learning Golang and creating an IRC bot that can idle with the best of us.

+__Disclaimer:__ This project is intended to be used by myself to help me learn Golang.
+It's likely going to have bugs.
+So just a heads up, there are other IRC bots out there on GitHub that are more battle-tested and are programmed by people who know what they are doing.

+I do recommend the journey though.
+It's been good to learn how to handle network connections with Golang, then build up from there.
+I am glad TLS support is already inbuilt... that was going to be interesting if you need to roll your own support...
+I've heard it more than once that it's never a great idea to roll your own own PKI...
+I imagine that applies to enabling encryption on your network connections. :D

+## Attributions

+- ChatGPT has heavily supported me in this effort
+- [Zek](https://github.com/miku/zek) saved me from having to spend hours figuring out mapping XML to Golang Structs.

 # TODO

 - ~~tell us about the weather~~